davidlbit/lego/README.md

 --------

-> Note: The code is not fully functional, and certain parts aren't even implemented,
+> Note: The code is not fully functional, and certain parts are not yet implemented
-> or connected to parts in the source code, they're supposed to be integrated into.
+> or connected to other parts in the source code where they are supposed to be integrated.
-> The Project organization layout (shown above) displays those parts.
+> The project organization layout (shown above) illustrates these parts.

 ## Getting Started